Convert Technical Atmosphere to Millimeter of Water (at to mmH2O)

 How do you convert at to mmH2O formula?

-The main formula to convert at to mmH2O is to multiply at value by 10000.
+The main formula for the conversion of the at value to mmH2O amount is to multiply the at value by 10000.

 There are 10000 Millimeter of Water in 1 Technical Atmosphere.To convert from Technical Atmosphere to Millimeter of Water, multiply your figure by 10000 (or divide by 0.00010000000000000017).